scrothers/linux/README.md

 ### Mailing Lists
 We currently have no list, but are accepting corporate sponsorship for hosting services, build servers and mailing list hosting.

+### Contact Us
+To contact the project, please open an issue with the "contact" tag assigned to it, all correspondance will be public.
+For issues that need to be private, please file an issue under the "contact" tag requesting a private communication.

 ## Special Thanks
 Special thanks to the [Linux From Scratch](http://linuxfromscratch.org) project for providing the resources needed to kickstart this project.